 Reason for Tougher Qualifications for Non-EU Nationals and Foreigners

 While Germany has a positive immigration program that is designed to help the country cope with its ageing population, its immigration laws and regulations remain strict.

 There may be an increasing need to fill up specialized positions in various industries throughout the nation, such as in engineering, but employers are required to explain why they want to hire someone living outside Germany instead of a preferential candidate.
 So companies cannot just hire anyone quickly as they wish.

 Germany is also highly populated with eighty-three million inhabitants, which means that for a non-citizen to land a job there can be very challenging.

 The preference in job hiring is in this order:

 - EU nationals

-Therefore, even if a foreigner is well educated and skilled for the field he/she is applying for, it is imperative that this order of job hiring is followed if qualified German or EU candidates are available.
+Therefore, even if a foreigner is well educated and skilled in the field he/she is applying for, it is imperative that this order of job hiring is followed if qualified German or EU candidates are available.

 Since Germany offers a tuition-free university education with a high quality of educational standard, possessing a basic bachelor’s degree might not be enough to clinch a skilled employment.